SYalouz/QuantNBody/docs/source/intro.rst

   *  Building molecular *ab initio* Hamiltonians :math:`\hat{H}` (Psi4 provides the electronic integrals)

-Below we show some results one can produce with QuantNBody for a hydrogen molecule, a Fermi-Hubbard dimer and a Bose-Hubbard dimer.
+Below we show some results one can produce with QuantNBody for the hydrogen molecule, a Fermi-Hubbard dimer and a Bose-Hubbard dimer.
-To generate these data, the the package was used to code from scratch each many-body Hamiltonian and to analyze their associated groundstate :math:`|\Psi_0\rangle`.
+To generate these data, the package was used to code (from scratch) each many-body Hamiltonian and to analyze their associated groundstate :math:`|\Psi_0\rangle`.

 .. figure:: figure_fermion.png
     :width: 800